bbangert/routes/docs/manual.rst

 It can also forward subtrees to other dispatching systems, which is how TurboGears 2 is implemented on top of Pylons.

-..
-    Routes 2 is a rewrite which makes Routes simpler and more deterministic, following the Python slogan "Explicit is better than implicit".

-Most of this manual is written from the user's perspective: how to use Routes in a framework that already supports it.
-The last section shows how to add Routes support to a new framework.

 Current features:

 * Sophisticated route lookup and URL generation